EMPLOYER LIABILITY COVERAGE

 Employer’s Liability Coverage

-When an employee experiences a work-related injury or illness, worker’compensation insurance will typically pay for the employee’s medical bills and partial lost wages.
+When an employee experiences a work-related injury or illness, worker compensation insurance will typically pay for the employee’s medical bills and partial lost wages.
 However, employees can still file a lawsuit for additional damages if they believe the employer’s negligence caused the issue.
-If an employee files a negligence lawsuit related to a work-related injury or illness, employer’s liability insurance can pay for your legal expenses.
+If an employee files a negligence lawsuit related to a work-related injury or illness, the employer’s liability insurance can pay for your legal expenses.

 Employer’s Liability Insurance is designed to cover: